knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineGlobalsApi.md

 <a name="createbreglobal"></a>
 # **CreateBREGlobal**
-> ModelBreGlobalResource CreateBREGlobal (ModelBreGlobalResource breGlobalResource)
+> BreGlobalResource CreateBREGlobal (BreGlobalResource breGlobalResource)

 Create a global definition